mahsaDp/Pj-studio/README.md

 # PJ Studio
 ---
-**pj studio** is my first workout project written with html and css
+**PJ studio** is my first workout project written with html and css

 This project is a simple landing page for companies